Every0ne/zeroSlider/README.md

 - not restricting you to preprogrammed effects or markup pattern, *you* design the effects used on *your* markup.

 ### Disadvantages?
-- won't do anything for you, infact it does very littly on its own,
+- won't do anything for you, infact it does very little on its own,
 - not a tool for the braindead or the lazy, this ain't an "everything & the kitchen sink" solution.

 ### How?